 This is why the temperature of ground meat must hit 160°F in the middle.
 It ensures that the bacteria that was distributed in the grinding process has been killed and the meat is safe to eat.

-For the most accurate temperature control, get a reliable meat instant read thermometer like the Thermapen MK4 and take readings in the thickest part of the meat.
+For the most accurate temperature control, get a reliable meat instant read thermometer like the Thermapen ONE and take readings in the thickest part of the meat.

 Doing so will ensure the food stays within the temperature safety zone.
 Make sure the thermometer is cleaned and sanitized between each use.

 Ground beef is much more susceptible to contamination than whole cuts for a number of reasons.